-From 1971 to the present, Wilson Community College has received federal and state grants enabling it to provide additional services such as a program for counseling and tutoring disadvantaged and academically deprived students, a program for the "hardcore" unemployed, classroom training in Adult Basic Education, and a method of upgrading the Heavy Equipment program.
+Wilson Community College received federal and state grants since 1971, to provide additional support services such as counseling, tutoring, and classroom training in Adult Basic Education.
+These funds also allowed for the upgrading the Heavy Equipment program.

-During the period 1977-1978, Buildings G and L were built.
-Building G made possible significant improvements in both student life and the educational program.
-Included in the structure are a student lounge complex, bookstore, classrooms, labs and faculty offices.
-Building L provides an environment for instruction in the repair of diesel powered vehicles.
+During the period of 1977-1978, Buildings G and L were built.
+Building G made possible significant improvements in both student life and the educational programs.
+Included in the structure are a student lounge complex, bookstore, classrooms, labs, and faculty offices.
+Building L provided an environment for instruction in the repair of diesel powered vehicles.
+Today, Building L houses welding classrooms and labs.
 An administrative and classroom building, Building B, connecting existing Buildings A and C, was built in the spring of 1986.
-Building K, which contains sewing and crafts and facilities for the pottery/ceramics classes, was opened in 1989.
-In 1997, the Salvatore DelMastro auditorium was completed (Building E) allowing the old auditorium to be converted to additional library facilities.
-Building M, completed in 2000, is a welding facility, and in 2003 the new Frank L. Eagles Community Business Center addition to Building G was completed, adding much needed meeting rooms and classrooms to the College facilities.
+Building K, which originally contained facilities for the sewing and crafts and pottery/ceramics classes, was opened in 1989.
+Currently, classrooms and a lab for culinary arts are in Building K. In 1997, the Salvatore DelMastro auditorium was completed (Building E) allowing the old auditorium to be converted to additional library facilities.
+Building M, completed in 2000, was initially a welding facility but today houses offices for maintenance.
+In 2003 the new Frank L. Eagles Community Business Center addition to Building G was completed, adding much needed meeting rooms and classrooms to the College facilities.